 - personal partner

 - people connected to you through work.

-Land valuers do not need to be approved by CBS unless they value property for a 24G exemption.
+Land valuers don't need to be approved by CBS, unless they value property for a 24G exemption.

 Auctioneers must be registered with Consumer and Business Services.
 They must also:

 - accept the highest bid if it was equal to or more than the vendor's reserve price.

 - announce the conditions of the auction before it starts, including if vendor bids are allowed